moneybutton/yours-core/blog/contents/articles/2016-03-27-status-of-datt-yours-fullnode/index.md

   "upvoted" content reaches the top spot.
 - We have removed the UI from Datt since we are now focused on building the UI for Yours, and don't want to maintain both UIs are the same time.
-Datt should still have its own UI intended for a technical udience, but that can be added later.
+Datt should still have its own UI intended for a technical audience, but that can be added later.
 Philosophically, we now consider Datt to be a backend that can power many possible products, of which Yours is just one example.
 - Fullnode has a new worker interface that is being use extensively both throughout Fullnode itself and throughout Datt.
 The interface is very easy to use - all common methods that need to be put in a worker now have "async"